God and the Sun: The Writing at Göbekli Tepe

 I, Robert Schoch, am the primary author of this article.
 However, Katie contributed to it greatly in terms of research, contributions to the writing, and editing.
 As many people know, I began my serious work on ancient civilizations decades ago due to the urging of the late John Anthony West, who asked me to apply my geological expertise to examining the anomalous weathering and erosion patterns on the Great Sphinx of Egypt.
 Determining that the fundamental (primary) cause was water, in the form of torrential and protracted rainfall, was relatively simple.
 However, the triggering mechanism – as Katie likes to say, "the culprit behind the ancient demise" (of what not only ended Earth's last ice age but also decimated the high civilizations of the time) – remained a mystery until Katie connected Easter Island's previously undeciphered script to the research of Dr. Anthony Peratt.
 As I write in Forgotten Civilization, in hearing this revelation I was struck as if by plasma itself.
 This occurred in 2010.
 I needed substantially more empirical data before I would go out on a limb in asserting that solar factors ended the Younger Dryas (and thus Earth's last ice age), but I am convinced there is now a plethora of evidence to buttress this limb.
 This article expresses the thrust of our combined research in the years since.

 Katie and I, with the not-for-profit Organization for the Research of Ancient Cultures (ORACUL) are working on a documentary that will include some of the research presented in the article above.
 If you would like to support this endeavor, please consider donating.
-And if you would like to see our first trailer (we are still early in the filming process), here is the link.
+And if you would like to see our first trailer (we are still early in the filming process), here is a link.
 So as to save money in these initial stages of production, we did not hire a professional narrator.
 Rest assured we will for the final documentary.